hitzhangjie/protoc-gen-gorpc/README.md

 # protoc-gen-gorpc

 ## Introduction
-protoc-gen-gorpc is a protoc plugin for generating gorpc code
+protoc-gen-gorpc is a protoc plugin for generating [gorpc](https://github.com/hitzhangjie/go-rpc) code.

 ## Usage
 how to use this plugin: